matuteiglesias/journal/content/Teaching/2024-09-10_Evaluated_and_Developed_Economics_PhD_Problems.md

 ### Key Activities
 - Assessed the complexity of an advanced asset-pricing problem for PhD students, particularly focusing on consumption habits and risk aversion.
 - Outlined approaches to formulate PhD-level questions in consumption-based asset pricing, covering model dynamics, comparative statics, parameter calibration, empirical applications, and alternative model structures.
-- Analyzed job tenure using a Weibull distribution model, considering factors like education, sector, and gender.
+- Analyzed job tenure using a Weibull distribution model, considering factors like [[education]], sector, and gender.
 - Derived equilibrium bid strategies in auction theory, concluding that buyer 1 should bid half of the item's true value.
 - Presented abstract economic questions to stimulate deep conceptual thinking in game theory, stochastic control, and auction design.
 - Modeled a two-period bargaining game, detailing decision-making processes and optimal pricing strategies with a [[Python]] simulation.